 In most cases, the umbilical cord stump dries up and falls off the newborn within the first few weeks of life.
 But sometimes an infection can develop.
 This may cause the area around the cord to swell and become inflamed, red, or tender.
 There may be cloudy, discolored, or bad-smelling discharge from the cord.
 There may also be oozing or slight bleeding.

 Your child may be prescribed medicine for infection.
 If so, follow all instructions for giving this medicine to your child.
-Make sure your child completes all of the medicine, even if he or she seems to feel better.
+Make sure your child takes all the medicine, even if they seem to feel better.

 Wash your hands well before and after caring for the cord.

 Clean the area around the cord as directed.
 You may be told to use a clean, moist cloth, alcohol pads, or a cotton swab dipped in rubbing alcohol.
 Remove all drainage and clean an inch around the base.
 If there is a little drainage present, you may be advised to use antibiotic ointment after each cleaning.
 Pat the area with a clean cloth and allow it to air-dry.

 Roll your child’s diapers down below the belly button (navel) until the infection has healed.
 This helps prevent contamination from urine and stool.
 If needed, cut a notch in the front of the diapers to make a space for the cord.

 Don’t dress your baby in clothing that is tight across the cord.

 Don’t put your baby in bathwater until the infection has cleared and the cord has fallen off.
 Instead, bathe your baby with a sponge or damp washcloth.

 Don’t use talc or other powders on the cord.